-'Inherent' in the story of regret is the idea that there is something wrong with you, and that's the part I take the most umbrage with, because, my beauty, you are perfect and amazing and worthy of love and good things right now as you are, and you were then, too, when you made the decision that you now don't love.
-And it's only by accepting and honoring past you that you can build the self-trust that will guide you to make the most aligned next-right-choice in the future.
+Inherent in the story of regret is the idea that there is something wrong with you, and that's the part I take the most umbrage with.
+Because, my beauty, you are perfect and amazing and worthy of love and good things right now, as you are.
+You were then too, when you made the decision that you now don't love.

+It's only by accepting and honoring past you that you can build the self-trust that will guide you to make the most aligned next-right-choice in the future.
 So, yeah, review your choices.
 Contemplate them.
-Take responsibility for what's yours and nothing more and make a plan using thought work to slow your role when you make the next decision.
-Make a plan using somatics to get more embodied and present in yourself and with your intuition and discernment so you can make different decisions in the future.
-Not better decisions, oh, no, no. Just different.
+Take responsibility for what's yours and nothing more, and make a plan using thought work to slow your roll when you make the next decision.

+Make a plan, using somatics, to get more embodied and present in yourself and with your intuition and discernment so you can make different decisions in the future.
+Not better decisions, oh, no, no, just different.

 Okay.
 Now let's talk remedies.
-So when you find yourself flipping to regret, your foot is squarely on that gas pedal, shunting you right up into fight-or-flight.
-The invitation is to move to compassion and curiosity.
+When you find yourself flipping to regret, and your foot is squarely on that gas pedal shunting you right up into fight or flight, the invitation is to move to compassion and curiosity.

-So Step 1: Return to your body.
-Whenever you're spinning in your brain, return to your body, to your breath, to your feet on the floor, clasp your hands together tight.
-Get present.
-And whatever you find there in your body, even if you just feel numb, promise yourself you will meet you with the three Cs: Compassion, curiosity, and care.
-And ask your body curiously what it wants and needs from you in this moment.
-A slow breath, hand on your heart or your belly, a walk in nature, a nap, a cup of tea, a hug to co-regulate with a human, a plant, with mother nature herself, with a pet.
+Step 1: Return to your body.
+Whenever you're spinning in your brain, return to your body, to your breath, to your feet on the floor.
+Clasp your hands together tight.
+Get present, and whatever you find there in your body, even if you just feel numb, promise yourself you will meet you with the three C's: Compassion, Curiosity, and Care.

+Ask your body, curiously, what it wants and needs from you in this moment.
+A slow breath, hand on your heart or your belly, a walk in nature, a nap, a cup of tea, a hug to coregulate with a human, a plant, with Mother Nature herself, with a pet?